Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 Miami vs. Drake Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup across several sportsbooks.
+Check out the odds, spread and over/under for this matchup at different sportsbooks.

 |Favorite